Trinity Striping

 Walk & Assess

-We walk the lot with you and identify hazards — unprotected storefronts, exposed utility equipment, unmarked hazards, and traffic spots that need calming.
+We walk the lot with you and identify hazards — missing wheel stops, worn reflectors, speed concerns, and traffic spots that need calming.

 2. Step 02